hackclub/camp/cohort_3/curriculum/workshops/todo/adding_tasks.md

 - remember anything that you create

-## Making Sure `main.js` is connected
+## Making sure `main.js` is connected

 The first thing I will test to see if `main.js` is even linked properly from the `index.html` file so I run an alert.

 ```js
 alert("alert from main.js");